AdobeDocs/commerce-cloud-service.en/help/user/architecture.md

   - **PHP**—command-line capabilities
   - Secrets management

-- **Skyline Cloud Controller**—
+  See the [Kubernetes Infrastructure documentation][k8s].

+- **Skyline Provisioning Framework and Cloud Controller**—A provisioning framework manages the resources defined in a Kubernetes cluster and the cloud controller provides a platform that manages the application deployment on an ETHOS infrastructure.

-- [!DNL **AWS Managed Services**]—Provides a high-availability operational structure that includes the following services required to support Commerce.
+- **[!DNL AWS Managed Services]**—Provides a high-availability operational structure that includes the following services required to support Commerce:

   - **Aurora**—A fault-tolerant, relational database compatible with MySQL.
   - **Elasticsearch**—Powerful, multi-tenant search engine.